TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Core Infrastructure.md

 }
 [SectionTwo]
 {
-  // Section data goes here
+  ...
 }
+[SectionThree]
+{
+  ...
+}
 ```

-#### Section Data
+### Section Data

 Section data is comprised of key-value pairs, each one separated by a line break and typically indented by a couple spaces or a tab, stored in this general format:

 `<Key> = <Value[]>`

-- `Key` is the identifier to use to access this value.
-It may or may not need to be unique, depending on the specific type of data that the key-value pair holds.
+- `Key` is the identifier for the value.
+It may or may not be unique, depending on the specific type of data being represented.
-- `Value[]` is one or more values that hold the data for the key.
+- `Value[]` is a set of one or more space-separated values that hold the data for the key.
-  - Values are separated by spaces.
-  - If a value might contain spaces in it, quotation marks are used to encapsulate that value (much like using quotation marks in a console/terminal if a file path has spaces in it).
-This is most often done for string values.
-There isn't a way to escape the quotation mark character however, so values cannot have quotation marks in them.
+  - If a value might contain spaces in it, quotation marks are used to encapsulate that value (much like using quotation marks for arguments in a command-line terminal). .chart has no character escapes however, so values (normally) cannot have quotation marks in them.\
+  Of course, people did this anyways, so care must be taken to ensure these are handled correctly.
+Thankfully, all uses of quoted values have only a single value in the set, so handling of those data types can bypass the space-separation system.

 ```
 [SectionOne]
 {
   Key1 = Value1
   Key2 = Value2 Value3
+  Key3 = "I hold text!"
 }
 ```